AdiKsOnDev/linear-cli/README.md

 ## Overview

-Linearator is a powerful CLI tool that streamlines Linear project management workflows by providing command-line access to all core Linear functionality.
+Linearator is a powerful CLI tool that streamlines Linear project management workflows by providing command-line access to core Linear functionality.
 Built with Python and designed for developers, project managers, and teams who prefer terminal-based workflows or need to automate Linear operations.

 ## Key Features